mumba-org/mumba/README.md

 * A storage layer which can serve a file, key-value and sql database api to the applications but that is also distributed over torrent, making all the storage a applications use (be it files or databases) available to other nodes in a p2p way.
+  In practice you can create a application sharing the same database over all the peers that have your application installed and having them to update the data over torrent.

   This storage layer is actually how applications are distributed over torrent, with their optional assets.
   But new files and databases can be created and shared over after the original storages are being seeded over the bit-torrent network

 * its meant as a web.next platform.
 The next step combining the power of browsers and mobile platforms but with a peer-to-peer distribution process which put the power of creating, distributing, sharing and downloading things back in the hand of everyone.

   The classic web have a technical design flaw that leads to the economical concentration of power we see today.
   In order to give back the power to ordinary people, giving them the means and independency to do what they dream theres a need for the distribution to have no middle-man, no hasless and no obligatory clouds.
 Clouds can be used of course but they get to be proxyfied by the application daemons and the users dont even need to know the details (if its going local, distributed or over the traditional cloud).

   The way this works, is about the "power of indirection".
 Its the same way how our brain represents the world we know "locally" through references to things, representations.
 The idea is that the application always talk to its service(which is also programmed as the UI application) first which decides what to do according to its goals.

   If it needs to reach the network and how, the client application running in the same host doesnt need to know about it from the application point of view that is always accessing the same entry point, and the service process can have fallbacks once things on network dont work as intended.

 What you can do with it?
 What is it for?
 ------